andersonandrei/mac0470/README.md

 	I worked to do my presentation about Free Software in the Health.

 - Week 21/05 :
-	I have started to work in the adaptation of my project in Inet, but it look harder than I tought.
+	I have started to work in the adaptation of my project in INET, but it look harder than I thought.
-	So I intend to re start the project in the new version althoug to adapt what we dids.
+	So I intend to re start the project in the new version although to adapt what we did.
-	I also worked in my presentation about Free Culture, Creative Commons and Open Knowlegment.
+	I also worked in my presentation about Free Culture, Creative Commons and Open Knowledge.

 - Week 28/05 :
 	I tried to adopt my INET 3.x project to INET 4.0 but it has some problems.
 There is a new module